"This Page Turner Has It All - Mystery, Intrigue, Passion and More!" June 2014

 Laura McGinty, author of Messages of Truth for Mankind

-Available in Kindle and Paperback Editions at Amazon.
+Kindle Unlimited and Paperback Editions

 "I am so glad I took a leap and picked this book up."
 January 2017